 - Todd Peterson, Ph.D., Associate Professor of Radiology & Radiological Sciences

 - Charles Manning, Ph.D., Professor of Radiology & Radiological Sciences

 The Nuclear Medicine and PET/CT clinical service is supported by a well trained staff of technologists certified by the Nuclear Medicine Technologist Certification Board.
-The Radiology nursing staff also rotates trough nuclear medicine to assist with administration of medications.
+Radiology nursing staff also rotate through the section to assist with administration of medications.

 The Department of Radiology offers Nuclear Medicine Residency and Nuclear Radiology Fellowship programs.
 Department of Radiology faculty and technologists also provide instruction and support for the Medical Center's Nuclear Medicine Technology Program in the Center for Programs in Allied Health.
 There are multiple dedicated nuclear medicine clinical conferences each month, as well as numerous collaborative clinical and research conferences that are complemented by an extensive nuclear medicine library.